mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 :::danger Important:

 This list is not designed to be a stable base for you to add your own mods.
-Everything has been designed to work together as is, and unless you have a good general understanding of modding, the mods used and xedit, you should not try to add anything!
-If you are looking for something more vanilla focused that is more suitable to be modified then try out [Viva New Vegas](https://vivanewvegas.moddinglinked.com/index.html).
+Everything has been designed to work together as is, and unless you have a good general understanding of modding, the mods used and xEdit, you should not try to add anything!
+If you are looking for something vanilla focused that is more suitable to be modified then try out [Viva New Vegas](https://vivanewvegas.moddinglinked.com/index.html).

 :::